chrisregner/Was-or-Will-Be-There/README.md

       - NOTES
         - show country name + flag for each
       - pan map to location of any selected entry
+  - notification
     - plan turning into journal
       - notify to suggest adding photos to new journal entry
     - notify when...
       - 30 days before an departure/homecoming
       - 7 days before an departure/homecoming
       - 1 day before an departure/homecoming
       - 2 hours before an departure/homecoming
       - the time of departure/homecoming
+    - navbar
+  - the map
 - additional features
   - sort
     - chronologically